pikesley/uncle-clive/README.md

 ####`/:text`

 Will return content of the form _:text_, rendered in the 1982 Sinclair Spectrum character set.

-####`/:text/pokrovsky`

-Will return content of the form _:text_, rendered in the 1982 Sinclair Spectrum character set, but compressed to fit into 7 rows thus:

-* if a character has a blank top row, that row will be excised, else
-* if a character has a blank bottom row, that row will be excised, else
-* _rows[4]_ will be excised

-The JSON form of this also has its 1s replaced by 4s, and is designed for use with [Pokrovsky](https://pokrovsky.herokuapp.com)
+I've tried to get Sinatra to render this for me but apparently I have no idea how that's supposed to work.

 ###Notes